 - Pay $50 application fee

 - Bachelor’s degree from a regionally accredited university with a minimum 2.75 overall GPA

 - Provisional admittance for 2.5 to 2.74 GPA, pending faculty review

 - Submit official transcripts of all undergraduate and graduate coursework from regionally accredited institutions

-- Minimum of two years of experience in an instructional or related role in a PreK-12 educational setting
+- Minimum of 2 years of experience in an instructional or related role in a preK-12 educational setting

 - Submit two academic or professional references